Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 Uku’s Approach: Uku emphasizes fast & flexible deployment where firms can start working on day one with just CRM and tasks, then gradually activate additional features.
 For firms transitioning from Excel, users can import their spreadsheet in about an hour and have automated plans ready to go.
 This “from Excel to greatness” approach specifically addresses accountants’ risk aversion after bad software implementation experiences.

-Value Verdict: Uku is better for firms wanting to implement software step by step rather than configuring everything upfront.
+Value Verdict: Uku is better for firms wanting to implement software step by step on their own schedule rather than starting with a sales demo.

 Free Tier Utility

 Uku’s Approach: Solo at $19/month provides full practice management for one user with up to 20 active clients — combining features from the Team and Elite plans (including client budgeting and e-signatures).
 Includes time tracking with stopwatch functionality, task management, automated billing, and CRM.
-The fixed entry price ($228/year fully loaded) competes directly with Canopy Starter at $540/year.
+The fixed entry price ($228/year fully loaded) is a fraction of Canopy Standard’s $888/year.

-Value Verdict: Uku is better for practitioners wanting to genuinely test or use practice management software without payment.
+Value Verdict: Uku is better for practitioners wanting to genuinely test or use affordable practice management software without a sales call.

 Specialized Tax Features

-Canopy’s Approach: Canopy offers specialized Tax Resolution tools including IRS transcript pulling, a notices database with resolution workflows, and collection case management.
+Canopy’s Approach: Canopy offers specialized Tax Resolution tools including IRS transcript pulling, a notices database with resolution workflows, and collection case management, now billed at $50/user/month as a consumption-based add-on.
 These features represent genuine differentiation for firms handling significant tax resolution work.

 Uku’s Approach: Uku focuses on general practice management without specialized tax resolution tools.
 Firms needing IRS transcript automation or notices management would need to supplement Uku with other tools.